 To be honest, even though the market is now flooded with thousands of Hypervolt knockoffs, most still cost more than 100 bucks.
 But given the experience we’ve had and our zeal to never stop buying and reviewing massage guns, we were certain we could find some gems under $100.

 But there’s a catch.

 Most cheap guns desperately lack in key parameters, that is, amplitude and stall force.
-What that means in massage-gun language is that these devices will not be able to offer percussive therapy massage.
+What that means in massage-gun language is that these devices may not be able to offer deep percussive therapy massage.